JMJ Phillip

 Doubling Toys for Tots Donations in 2012, a National Executive Search Firm Pioneers the Drive for Corporate Charity During Times of Economic Uncertainty

-Posted on November 13, 2012 by JMJ Phillip
+Posted on September 9, 2023September 9, 2023 by JMJ Phillip

 JMJ Phillip, a top Executive Search Firm, believes with success comes greater community responsibility as they continue to champion and support their annual Toys for Tots program, giving less fortunate children some holiday cheer.